mobarena/MobArenaStats/README.md

 ## Getting Help

 If you run into problems or need help with something, feel free to hop on the MobArena Discord server: [Instant Invite](https://discord.gg/5tnwQvC)

+## Metrics

+MobArenaStats collects anonymous server metrics through [bStats](https://bstats.org/).
+The metrics include generic information like Minecraft version, as well as plugin-specific information like plugin version and store type.
+All collected metrics are publicly available [here](https://bstats.org/plugin/bukkit/MobArenaStats/11932).

+Please note that the stats collected by the plugin itself never leave the server, and they are thus _not_ a part of the metrics collection.

+To opt out of metrics collection, edit the `plugins/bStats/config.yml` file.